Best Budget Backpacking Quilts for Thru-Hiking

 My Choice for Best Budget Quilts for Thru-Hiking

-Now that you have seen my list of the top 10 budget quilts let’s dig into each and explain why I chose to rate them there and why they may be a perfect match for you and your long-distance hike.
+Now that you have seen my list of the top budget quilts let’s dig into each and explain why I chose to rate them there and why they may be a perfect match for you and your long-distance hike.

-Featherstone Moondance 25 – Best Backpacking Quilt Under $200
+Featherstone Moondance 25 Backpacking Quilt

 • ACCESSORIES: Comes with a compression stuff sack and pad straps to connect with your sleeping pad.
 Pair this quilt with other camp gear to make the ultimate sleep system while camping in the backcountry.

-Hammock Gear Economy Burrow – Runner Up
+Hammock Gear Economy Burrow – Best Customization

 Hammock Gear Economy Burrow

-• Customizable color options for both inner and outer shells
+• Customizable color options for both inner and outer shells allow for some mixes and matches that most will love.

-• Customizable length and width options for the perfect fit
+• Customizable length and width options for the perfect fit for every person ordering, allowing it to be as tall or short as required.

-The only drawback and the reason I moved them into runner-up is the 4-5 week lead time that’s frequently needed to receive your quilt once ordered as when in a time crunch this can be a deal-breaker.
+The only drawback and the reason I moved them into runner-up is the 4-5 week lead time that’s frequently needed to receive your quilt once ordered, as when in a time crunch, this can be a deal-breaker.

 Sierra Designs Nitro Quilt 35